The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Until you completely pay off the loan on your car, your lender is the legal owner of the car.
-If you are not able to repay the loan, one of the best ways out may be to surrender your car to the lender.
-If you stop making payments, the lender may repossess your car.
+Until you completely pay off the loan on your car, your lender is the car’s legal owner.
+If you cannot repay the loan, surrendering your car to the lender may be one way out.
+If you stop making payments or declare bankruptcy, the lender may repossess your car.
 However, in some situations, the lender chooses not to repossess the car.

-This can happen in a situation where the cost to repossess, repair and resell the car is not worth it to the lender.
-This can be a frustrating situation, but there are a few things you may be able to do.
+This can happen when the cost to repossess, repair and resell the car is not worth it to the lender.
+It’s a frustrating situation, but there are a few things you may be able to do.

 What happens when your lender refuses to repossess your car?

-If you want to surrender the car (as is common in bankruptcy), it is possible that the lender refuses to take possession.
-In addition to cars and trucks, this can also happen with motorcycles, ATVs, jet skis and recreational vehicles.
-Enough people are surrendering these types of vehicles that the resale value can be low.
+If you want to surrender the car (as is common in bankruptcy), the lender may refuse to take possession.
+In addition to cars and trucks, this can happen with motorcycles, ATVs, jet skis and recreational vehicles.
+Enough people surrender these types of vehicles that the resale value can be low.
 If it is too low, the lender might not want to waste resources to repossess, refurbish and resell.

-3 options if your bank will not repo your vehicle
+3 options if your lender will not repo your vehicle

-Here are a few options if your bank won’t repossess your vehicle.
+Here are a few options if your lender won’t repossess your vehicle.

 Keep the vehicle and continue to use it

-With this option, you might be able to keep and drive the car for many more years without receiving the legal title to it.
+With this option, you might be able to keep and drive the car for many more years without receiving its title.
+But if your financial situation shifts, it’s best to resume making payments to gain complete control of the vehicle.

 Park the vehicle and mail in the keys